 The Neutrogena Ultra Sheer Face SPF50+ Sunscreen Liquid-Lotion comes typically packaged for such a product.
 The pop open tube allows for easy dispensing of the correct amount of sunscreen without having to dip into the product with fingers, thus keeping it sufficiently hygienic and easy to pop in your bag.
 The cost is reasonable considering both the volume and the comparison to competitor pricing.
-It is also often on sale from stockists (sometimes up to 50% off) so its worth keeping your eye on the online catalogs.
+It’s also often on sale from stockists (sometimes up to 50% off) so its worth keeping your eye out.

 The cream doesn’t have any detectable scent so it is not irritating from that perspective.
-It has enough slip to prevent tugging at my skin upon application which can often happen with sunscreen products.
-It goes on easily and with gentle smoothing over a period of 30 seconds or so, dissolves into the skin without a trace of residue or white cast which mineral sunscreens can often leave behind.
-The less product remaining on the skin surface, the more tugging it displays.
+It has enough glide to prevent tugging at my skin upon application which can often happen with sunscreen products.
+However, the less product remaining on the skin surface, the more tugging it displays.
 You need to work it into the skin to avoid noticable residue or white cast.

-Furthermore, it does what it’s supposed to do.
-I apply it in the morning and then re-coat every two hours if I am regularly outside throughout the course of the day.
-I am likely to use a weaker sunscreen, probably one within a moisturiser, such as the Aveeno Positively Radiant Daily Moistuiser if spending time primarily indoors, so as to limit my exposure to sunscreen actives whilst still receiving lesser but sufficient radiation protection.
+This product does what it’s supposed to do, provide good sun protection.
+I apply it in the morning and then re-coat every 2-3 hours if I’m regularly outside throughout the course of the day.
+I’m likely to use a weaker and gentler sunscreen if spending time primarily indoors, so as to limit my exposure to sunscreen actives whilst still receiving lesser but sufficient radiation protection.

-After it is fully absorbed which takes only a few minutes, my face feels smooth and powdery soft and ready for sun exposure 15-20 minutes later, with or without a layer of makeup.
-I don’t find it at all uncomfortable to wear alone or under makeup (although it should be noted I am a very light makeup wearer), as it fails to leave any greasy or oily residue, instead leaves a soft, near matte finish.
-Due to the fact that it is a liquid-lotion, it is however impossible to reapply with makeup on so an alternative sunscreen must be used to remain protected.
+After it’s fully absorbed which takes only a few minutes, my face feels smooth and powdery soft and ready for sun exposure 15-20 minutes later, with or without a layer of makeup.
+I don’t find it uncomfortable to wear alone or under makeup (although it should be noted I am a very light makeup wearer), as it fails to leave any greasy or oily residue, instead leaves a soft, near matte finish.
+Due to the fact that it’s a liquid-lotion, it is however impossible to reapply with makeup on so an alternative sunscreen must be used to remain protected.
 As with all sunscreens, be careful not to apply it too close to your eyes as you don’t want perspiration or rubbing to result in actual eye exposure because its not a pleasant experience.
-This causes stinging and watering that needs to be immediately flushed away with running water.
+This causes painful stinging and watering that needs to be immediately flushed away with running water.

-I hate spending a lot of money on sunscreen.
-Perhaps its because it’s one of those necessary products that doesn’t actually enhance the condition of skin.
-People generally get excited talking about moisturises and masks but no one ever responds like that discussing their favourite sunscreen!
-However, I am definitely an advocate for wearing it and wearing it often.
 Sunscreens are absolutely necessary for the protection of skin and the prevention of premature ageing.
 I’m always on the look out for affordable choices that don’t interfere with makeup application or leave a white cast but at the same time, provide an effective, high SPF protection.
-This one from Neutrogena absolutely fulfils this purpose.
+This one from Neutrogena fulfils this purpose.